Valley City is a Tree City USA.

 - Quick disposal of elm wood and stumps (elm bark beetles live under the bark, and a few logs stacked in someone's backyard can jeopardize healthy elms within a couple blocks).

-- Notify the City Forester if you would like me to inspect your tree or are concerned a tree might have Dutch Elm Disease.
+- Notify the City Auditor's Office if you would like the City Forester to inspect your tree or are concerned a tree might have Dutch Elm Disease.

 Here is a short list of things you can do to keep our trees safe: